Skip to contents

 History

 An elaborate reflection on GGIR’s first 10 years of existence can be found in this blog post.
 In short, GGIR evolved from a series of R scripts used in research around 2010-2012 to a first release in 2013.
-A key factor in the growth of GGIR has been its adoption by the research community and the willingness of a variety of researchers to invest in GGIR either in terms of time investment or financially.
+A key factor for the growth of GGIR has been its adoption by the research community and the willingness of a variety of researchers to invest in GGIR either in terms of time investment or financially.
 GGIR would not be what it is without all their efforts.

 Philosophy behind GGIR